Human Resources Management

 Promotion Structure

-Toward the realization of a virtuous cycle of investment in people, the DNP Group is working to strengthen and maximize human capital through collaboration between its associated human capital divisions (human divisions) including HR, labor, overseas management, human resources development, and diversity and inclusion promotion, under the leadership of the Human Capital Division Head.
+Toward the realization of a virtuous cycle of investment in people, the DNP Group is working to strengthen and maximize human capital through collaboration between its associated human capital divisions including Personnel, Employment Policy & Labor Relations, Health Promotion, Global Human Resources, Recruiting & Training, and Diversity & inclusion Promotion Department under the leadership of the Human Capital Division Head.

 Furthermore, based on Human Capital Policy, we position our people, the greatest strength of the DNP Group, as our "human capital," and are effectively investing in people to foster a better organizational culture and contribute to the growth of diverse individuals and human resources.